-There is no formal process in Canada for the consolidation of multiple class action filings as between provinces.
+There is no formal process in Canada for the consolidation of multiple class action filings as between provinces and territories.
 However, national class actions (i.e., those that certify a class of members that reaches nationwide, rather than solely within the province in which the action is certified) are increasingly common.
 In the absence of a constitutional framework for pan-national class actions or formal multi-district litigation management system, national class actions serve to limit duplication of costs and effort and reduce the likelihood of inconsistent rulings in different Canadian jurisdictions.

 Within many of the common law provinces themselves, multiple court filings are managed either consensually as between plaintiffs' counsel or by the courts through a determination of which law firm or law firms will be granted carriage of the litigation.
 If a carriage motion is brought and determined by the court, all other proceedings filed within the province or territory will be stayed.
-In the province of Québec, the first representative plaintiff to file an application to authorize a class action is typically granted carriage.
+In the province of Québec, the first representative plaintiff to file an application to authorize a class action before the Superior Court is typically granted carriage (known as the "first to file" rule).
 All other motions are thereby stayed.
+In a 2020 decision, however, the Court of Appeal of Québec determined that the "first to file" rule could not be strictly applied for parallel class actions between the Superior Court of Québec and the Federal Court-in that case, other factors should be weighed.
+Under recent amendments to Ontario's class actions legislation, carriage motions must be brought within 60 days of the commencement of the first class action in that province, and any carriage decision is final and not subject to appeal.

-In Alberta, Saskatchewan, and now British Columbia (amendments proposed to come into force on 1 October 2018)1, the class proceeding legislation specifically requires proposed representative plaintiffs to provide notice of proceedings to other representative plaintiffs in other jurisdictions with alleged claims or issues of the same or similar subject matters.
+In Alberta, Saskatchewan, and recently British Columbia, Prince Edward Island and Ontario, the class proceeding legislation specifically requires proposed representative plaintiffs to provide notice of proceedings to other representative plaintiffs in other jurisdictions with alleged claims or issues of the same or similar subject matters.
 Such representatives would have the right to appear at the certification hearing and make submissions.
 As well, the court must consider whether, at certification, it is preferable to resolve the claim (or any part of it) in another jurisdiction in Canada.
 These provisions are based on the Uniform Law Conference of Canada's model Uniform Class Proceedings Act amendments of 2006.